freeipa/freeipa/workshop.rst

 authenticated as ``bob`` instead?

-Module 6: Certificate management
+Unit 6: Certificate management
 ================================

 You probably noticed that the web service was not hosted over HTTPS, so there is no TLS-based authentication or confidentiality.
-In this module, we will issue an X.509 certificate for the web service via the *certmonger* program.
+In this unit, we will issue an X.509 certificate for the web service via the *certmonger* program.

 Certmonger supports multiple CAs including FreeIPA's CA, and can